DonPage/DevWars-Bot/README.md

 I will list what you need to know and what files are okay to edit when trying to contribute to different aspects of the project:

 #### Design:
 - `Sass` - *Make sure to have a good understanding of scss.
-If you want to create different .scss files inside the styles folder is okay, just make sure you @import then into main.*
+Creating different .scss files inside the styles folder is okay, just make sure you @import then into main.*
 - `HTML` - *Basic understanding is required.*
 ```
 app/styles/main.scss